-- Salaries are normally mutually agreed between the employer and employee. - The Wage Board however sets minimum wages for all trades in SA. - The Wage Board undertakes investigations into the wages. - Minister of labour will make a wage determination for a particular sector. - Two types, namely Piece meal and Time related rate.
+Salaries are normally mutually agreed between the employer and employee.

+The Wage Board however sets minimum wages for all trades in SA.

+- The Wage Board undertakes investigations into the wages. - Minister of labour will make a wage determination for a particular sector.

+Two types, namely Piece meal and Time related rate.

 Types

-1 Piece-meal > Paid for the amount of work produced.
+1 Piece-meal > Paid for the $\triangleright$ Paid for the amount of work produced.

 Example: number of shirts manufactured.
+Example: number of shirts manufactured.

 Increase productivity.

 Quality may be inferior.

 Greater need for quality control.

-2 Time related Paid for the amount of time spent at work.
+2 Time related > Paid for the amount of time spent at work.
 Work needs supervision.
 Employees know in advance the amount they will earn.
 Earn extra money by working over-time.